ubirch/ubirch-client-go/README.md

 ## Legacy file-based context migration

 In version 1 of the client, the context has been stored in files.
-In order to use a newer version, the context can be migrated into a database by running the client with the command-line flag `--migrate`.
+In order to use a newer version, the context can be migrated into a database.

+First, add the new mandatory [configurations](#Configuration) to your existing one.

+If you want to use a postgreSQL database, the DSN has to be set in the configuration (json:`postgresDSN` /
+env: `UBIRCH_POSTGRES_DSN`).
+If no postgres DSN is set, the file-based context will be migrated to a SQLite DB in the mounted volume.

+To start the migration process, run the client with the command-line flag `--migrate`.

 ```shell
 docker run -v $(pwd):/data --network host ubirch/ubirch-client:v2.x.x /data --migrate
 ```

-If `postgresDSN` (json) / `UBIRCH_POSTGRES_DSN` (env) is set in the configuration, the file-based context will be migrated to the connected postgres DB.
-If no postgres DSN is set, the file-based context will be migrated to a SQLite DB in the mounted volume.

 After successful migration, the legacy context files will automatically be **deleted** and the process will exit with status `0`.
 In case of failed migration, the exit status is set to `1`.